dionisggr/dionisggr/README.md

   <img src="background.jpg" width="1000" alt="Hero Image" />
 </kbd>

-## 👋 &nbsp;Hey there, I'm Dionis!
+## 👋 &nbsp;Hi, I'm Dionis!

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop interesting software solutions. \
+💡 &nbsp;I love exploring new technologies and creating innovative software solutions. \
 🎓 &nbsp;Currently pursuing a Master's in Computer Science from Georgia Institute of Technology. \
-🎓 &nbsp;Have a Bachelor's in Network Technology and Application Development from NUC University. \
+🎓 &nbsp;Earned a Bachelor's in Network Technology and Application Development from NUC University. \
-🎓 &nbsp;Finished a Full-Stack Software Engineering Certificate - [Thinkful](https://www.thinkful.com). \
+🎓 &nbsp;Completed a Full-Stack Software Engineering Certificate at [Thinkful](https://www.thinkful.com). \
-✍️ &nbsp;In my free time, I enjoy watching anime/movies, playing some piano and catching up on interesting trends and topics. \
+✍️ &nbsp;During my free time, I enjoy watching anime/movies, playing piano, and keeping up with intriguing trends and topics. \
-💬 &nbsp;Feel free to reach out to me for any project or volunteering, even just some conversation. \
+💬 &nbsp;Feel free to contact me for projects, volunteering opportunities, or even just a chat. \
-✉️ &nbsp;You can shoot me an email at dionisggr@gmail.com!
-I'll try to respond as soon as I can.
+✉️ &nbsp;Send me an email at dionisggr@gmail.com!
+I'll get back to you as soon as possible.

-:clipboard: &nbsp;Or take a look at my <a href="http://bit.ly/40ktcVF" alt="Dionis Gonzalez Resume" target="_blank">My Resume</a>.
+📋 &nbsp;Check out my <a href="http://bit.ly/40ktcVF" alt="Dionis Gonzalez Resume" target="_blank">Resume</a>.

 <br />
 <br />